arnaud-j4k08/PicoClockGreenEasy/README.md

     - NTP synchronization over Wi-Fi (requires a development environment to set the SSID and password)
     - persistent saving of clock settings to flash memory
     - optional hourly chime activation using the ambient light sensor
-    - sleep mode: when auto light is enabled, this makes the display very dim if the room is dark and no button has been used for a while
+    - configurable brightness:
+      - if auto light is disabled, the brightness can be set as a percentage
+      - if auto light is enabled, the brightness can be defined at three ambient light points between which the firmware will interpolate: dark (no ambient light), dim (10% ambient light), bright (maximum ambient light)
+    - brightness boost: if auto light is enabled and the ambient light is below 10%, the brightness is temporarily increased to the dim setting during 5 seconds after a user input
     - next alarm: displays next time and weekday when an alarm will ring, so that the user can quickly check if the alarm was set correctly before sleeping
     - skip next alarm: e.g. if you woke up before the alarm time or the next day is a national holiday, activate this function and the next alarm (and only this one) will be skipped.
 This is shown by the slow blinking of the "Alarm On" indicator.
     - gradual alarm mode that progressively increases the duration of beeps to wake up gently